 Damsel produces avg.
 8–12 oz., globe-shaped fruits with beautiful, pink skin.
 Shares flavor qualities (sweet, rich, and tangy) with traditional pink heirlooms, such as Brandywine and Pruden's Purple, but is more resistant to disease.
 Compact indeterminate plants require minimal pruning.
 While bred specifically for organic field conditions, it also performs well in the hoophouse.
 Damsel is the first commercial variety available from independent breeder EarthWork Seeds, who produced the seed in California.
-High resistance to late blight, nematodes, and verticillium wilt.
 Indeterminate.
-Avg.
-175,000 seeds/lb.
-Packet: 15 seeds.
+USDA Certified Organic.

 Johnny's is committed to your success, every step of the way.

 We want you, our customer, to be 100% satisfied with all of our seeds, tools, and supplies.

 If anything you purchase from us proves unsatisfactory, we will either replace the item or refund the purchase price.